Field Trial Results 2018.

 Pete Bancroft and Steve Mear.

 Our Trial on this ground last season for Novice Retrievers was somewhat disappointing due to the poor standard of dog but, to be fair, this is a very testing ground which is why we decided to make this Trial an All-Aged with preference in the draw given to dogs with a Field Trial award.

 Following the introduction of our Host, Judges, Guns and Stewards, we followed Philip Bishop's Right Hand Girl, Alecia, to our starting point where we lined out to walk-up a wide, well established Game Cover crop.
 With Judges Shelia and Doug on the right and Mick and James on the left we set off.

-Spaniels working in front of the line we quickly found some Game and
+With Spaniels working in front of the line we quickly found some

 First place was awarded to Jennie Dimmock with Millerise Leo at Lyanmoreshot.
 Jennie was presented with The Gossmount Trophy donated by Jan and Kevin Marriott.